yandex-load/volta/README.md

 ## Command-line entry-point `volta`
-You can configure you test using command-line entry-point `volta`, configuring test w/ .yaml config `volta -c config.yaml`
+You can use command-line entry-point `volta` with .yaml config `volta -c config.yaml`

 Sample yaml config for cli-wrapper: